 Edit view for mapping application in “FT Catalogs” app

 Edit view for mapping catalogs in the “FT Applications” app

-These two apps will significantly reduce the time the project and support team need to agree and handle the launchpad catalogs and their apps.
+These two apps will significantly reduce the time the project and support team need to agree on and handle the launchpad catalogs and their apps.
 Optional components link the application and catalog to other information records like roles, test users’ passwords, sign-off records, or application usage data.

 I hope I have inspired you to give Fiori Tracker a go, and I wish you all the best in keeping your SAP Fiori launchpad team and users happy.

 You can download and learn more about Fiori Track on its help page: https://help.fioritracker.org/.